Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

-Once we limit our discussion to functions $\vec D$ that have this structure, we can simplify the mathematical description of the objective and constraints of our optimization problem, as follows.
-First, taking into account $\vec h$-exchangeability and symmetry, the L-expected power can be written as a linear functional of $\vec D$ on $Q$:
+Once we limit our discussion to functions $\vec D$ that have this structure, we can simplify the mathematical description of the objective and constraints of our optimization problem.
+For this purpose, we add the following notation.
+Let $f_{\vh}$ denote the joint density of the $K$ $p$-values when the true configuration is $\vh$, e.g., $f_{\vh_L}$ is the density for the configuration with the first $L$ nulls being false.

+Taking into account $\vec h$-exchangeability and symmetry, the L-expected power can be written as a linear functional of $\vec D$ on $Q$:

-where $i$ indexes the set of all subsets of size $L$.
-The notation $k\in i$ is shorthand that the $k$th null is set to false by the $i$th configuration. $f_i(\cdot)$ is the density under the configuration of $L$ false nulls indexed by $i$.
-Second, weak monotonicity of the optimal solution (Lemma~\ref{lemma-weakmonotone}) is sufficient to simplify $\Pi_{any}$ to a linear functional too:
+where $i$ indexes the set of all subsets of size $L$; the notation $k\in i$ is shorthand that the $k$th null is set to false by the $i$th configuration; $f_i(\cdot)$ is the density under the configuration of $L$ false nulls indexed by $i$.
+The second equality follows since without loss of generality we assume the first $L$ hypotheses are the the non-null hypotheses.
+The third equality follows by expressing the integral on the ``lower corner'' set $Q$.

+Second, the LR-ordering property of the optimal solution (Theorem~\ref{lemma-weakmonotone}) is sufficient to simplify $\Pi_{any}$ to a linear functional too:

 Moving to the constraints, symmetry and $\vec h$-exchangeability allow us to write the constraints of Problem (\ref{opt}) in the form :